spend-cloud-tom/technical-assessment/README.md

 ## Character list feature specs

 - Display a list of characters
-- Allow users to toggle betweeen a grid and list view
+- Allow users to toggle between a grid and list view

 ## Bonus points